 Colt DCS to build new hyperscale data centre in Osaka

-Colt DCS asserts this acquisition is a direct response to the surge in cloud service providers in Japan that has resulted in relentless demand for data centre providers and carrier-neutral network access in the region.
+Colt DCS asserts this acquisition is a direct response to the surge in cloud service providers in Japan that has resulted in relentless demand for data center providers and carrier-neutral network access in the region.

 With a population of 18 million, Osaka is Japan’s second largest economic market and the 12th largest metro market in the world.
 According to Colt DCS, demand from online content providers and managed/cloud service providers is expected to grow significantly over the next five years, which makes it a key market for the company.